A PublishPress user wrote to us with question:

 The solution to editing media files

-In most situations, you solution is not give the edit_posts permission.
+In most situations, the best solution is not to give users the edit_posts permission.
 This is because you have already decided that users should not be editing posts.

 Here is a better solution: